 Van Steenbergen’s new design studios are situated in a 19th-century house, where each floor is designed to tell a different story of the label.
-The house contains interesting architectural ideas, examples of collaborative designs (eg lighting for Delta Light and eyewear for Theo), costume designs for operas and archives for the fashion label.
+The house contains interesting architectural ideas, examples of collaborative designs (eg lighting for Delta Light and eyewear for Theo), costume designs for operas and archives for the fashion label

-Then we make a visit to Antwerp’s spacious Copyright book store, which covers everything from architecture and design, to fashion and more specialist art books.
+We make a visit to Antwerp’s spacious Copyright book store, which covers everything from architecture and design, to fashion and more specialist art books.